‘I’m an American’: Deported adoptee struggles in Brazil

 ‘WANTED FELON’

-Then, on June 12, 2018, Schreiner was awakened and told he was being deported.
+Nevertheless, on June 12, 2018, Schreiner was awakened in detention and told he was being deported.

-Schreiner said he was told that if he made a fuss, he would be put in a “burrito bag,” a type of straight jacket used for resisting arrestees.

-In a statement, ICE said only that Schreiner had been deported and declined to comment further.
+In a statement, U.S. Immigration and Customs Enforcement said only that Schreiner had been deported and declined to comment further.

-In handcuffs and accompanied by two agents, Schreiner said he was flown on a commercial flight from Phoenix to New York.
-However, in New York, American Airlines officials didn’t want to let Schreiner on the flight to Rio de Janeiro.
+In handcuffs and accompanied by two agents, Schreiner said he was flown on a commercial flight from Phoenix to New York, where American Airlines officials didn’t want to let him on the flight to Rio de Janeiro.

-The only documentation ICE agents had for Schreiner was a “certificate of nationality” that the consulate in Los Angeles, caving into U.S. pressure, had issued.
-It listed a single name, “Fernando,” and the arbitrary birth date Schreiner was given when he was adopted.
+The only documentation ICE agents had for Schreiner was a “certificate of nationality” issued by the Brazilian Consulate in Los Angeles that gave only one name, “Fernando,” and the arbitrary birth date Schreiner was given upon adoption.

 Once in Rio de Janeiro, there were more questions.

 For several hours, Schreiner said U.S. agents and Brazilian federal police argued about whether to let him in.
-After a series of phone calls and heated conversations, Schreiner was taken through the gift shop to the front of the airport.
+After a series of phone calls and heated conversations, Schreiner was brought to the front of the airport.
 He was uncuffed and the agents left.

-The Brazilian federal police did not respond to multiple requests from The Associated Press seeking comment.
-In a statement, Brazil’s foreign ministry said the consulate in Los Angeles was “instructed to formally confirm, before U.S. authorities, the Brazilian nationality of Mr. Schreiner, who had a final deportation order against him.”
+The federal police did not respond to multiple requests from The Associated Press seeking comment.
+In a statement, Brazil’s foreign ministry said only that the Los Angeles consulate was “instructed to formally confirm, before U.S. authorities, the Brazilian nationality of Mr. Schreiner, who had a final deportation order against him.”

-“I don’t understand how somebody who had been living in the U.S. can be abandoned like this,” said Segisfredo Silva Vanderlai, a 68-year-old pastor with whom Schreiner has been living.
-“He was thrown out like human garbage.”

 UNCERTAIN FUTURE